If you’ve read Creative Drama Basics, maybe you’d like to try some creative drama with your students!

 Try “Forty Performing Bananas” (the number is easily changed to fit your class) and “Garbage Delight”

-A terrific children’s book can provide enough activities for an entire creative drama class period.
+A terrific children’s book can provide enough activities for an entire creative drama session.
 You can create a warm-up, a game, and an art project based on the theme of the book in addition to drama experiences.
 Find related music and you’ve got the building blocks for a session!

 The most important factor in choosing books for this purpose is the teacher’s or leader’s interest – if a particular book gives you many exciting ideas, then that is the one you should use.